Contributor: Suzanne Riordan. Lesson ID: 13319

 After the war, Washington returned to Mount Vernon and married Martha Custis, a wealthy widow with two children.

-Take a few minutes to meet Martha, George's wife for 40 years and the first First Lady of the United States, in The Life of Martha Washington from George Washington's Mount Vernon:
+Take a few minutes to meet Martha, George's wife for 40 years and the first First Lady of the United States, in this video.

 House of Burgesses and Continental Congress